 Toppings that have natural fluid retention, e.g. pineapple, peppers, onions and mushrooms, also contribute.
 Dry them before layering onto the pizza.

 The video clips below show a few methods of how pizza dough can be shaped:

 Shaping takes a bit of practice, if you find it’s not shaping well and the dough starts to resist/tear, rest the dough for 15 minutes and try again.

-I use the rolling-pin method for thin crust, rolling the dough on a surface with polenta/cornmeal and some flour.
+For this blog post I used the rolling-pin method, rolling the dough on a surface with polenta/cornmeal and some flour.
 The polenta gives the base a nice crunch, just use flour if you prefer a non-crunchy base.

 Using Baking Parchment to Transfer Pizza

 I have found that sometimes pizza dough can stick to pizza peels, so for oven pizzas I use baking parchment instead (not greaseproof paper – this will stick to the pizza), cutting it to shape using the pizza stone as a template.